AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: Additional Experiment Details

 \subsection{Setup}

-The network architecture of the retention simulator is simular to the policy network.
+According to KuaiSim~\cite{zhao2023kuaisim}, the network architecture of the retention simulator is similar to the policy network.
 We assume the immediate user response follows a Bernoulli distribution and the user return time in days follows a geometric distribution.
 The simulator is trained in a style of supervised learning and is updated by likelihood maximization on the training data.
-The hyperparameters for the AdaRec algorithm during training are specified in Tab.~\ref{tab:hyper}.
+The hyperparameters for the \algo algorithm during training are specified in Tab.~\ref{tab:hyper}.